Gander-Framework/gander-cli/README.md

 - AWS CLI Configured with your AWS Account
 - Node + NPM
 - Application Repository

+### Can my application use Gander?

+Your application is supported by Gander if it:

+- Uses Postgres for storage
+- Can be built into an image using [Cloud Native Buildpacks](https://buildpacks.io/)
 <!--prerequisitesstop-->

 # Installation and Setup